-Soybean fields were also scouted for Palmer amaranth (Amaranthus palmeri), a noxious weed which has caused extensive corn and soybean crop losses in impacted areas of other states (Figure 7).
+Soybean fields were also scouted for Palmer amaranth (Amaranthus palmeri), a noxious weed which has caused extensive corn and soybean crop losses in impacted areas of the United States (Figure 7).
 Palmer amaranth has been found in many states including neighboring South Dakota, North Dakota, Iowa, and Wisconsin.
 In September 2016, Palmer amaranth was found in Minnesota for the first time.
 Since then, infestations have been found in multiple counties through a variety of pathways.
-In 2019, the MDA inspected 203 soybean fields in 26 counties for Palmer amaranth.
+In 2020, the MDA inspected 323 soybean fields in 52 counties for Palmer amaranth.
 No suspect plants were found.

-For more information about Palmer amaranth see the MDA website: www.mda.state.mn.us/plants-insects/palmer-amaranth-minnesota.
+For more information about Palmer amaranth see the MDA website: www.mda.state.mn.us/plants-insects/palmer-amaranth-minnesota